Our Commitment to Anti-Racism

 - Created a temporary anti-racism response team to support equity at all levels of our organization

-- Held an employee town hall to elevate Black voices, which led to policy changes
+- Held an employee town hall to elevate Black voices

 - Set organizational anti-racism commitments